Build a custom credit card payments extension

 If your app can't process a void request, then you should reject it.
 You should only reject a void in the case of final and irrecoverable errors.
 Otherwise, you can attempt to resolve the void again.

 You can reject a void using the voidSessionReject mutation.
-As part of the rejection, you need to include a reason why the void was rejected as part of VoidSessionRejectionReasonInput
+As part of the rejection, you need to include a reason why the void was rejected as part of VoidSessionRejectionReasonInput.

 Example GraphQL mutation: